Langlands program: Status

-The Langlands correspondence for GL(1, K) follows from (and are essentially equivalent to) class field theory.
+The Langlands correspondence for GL(1, K) follows from (and is essentially equivalent to) class field theory.

 Langlands proved the Langlands conjectures for groups over the archimedean local fields $\mathbb{R}$ (the real numbers) and $\mathbb{C}$ (the complex numbers) by giving the Langlands classification of their irreducible representations.

 Lusztig's classification of the irreducible representations of groups of Lie type over finite fields can be considered an analogue of the Langlands conjectures for finite fields.

 Andrew Wiles' proof of modularity of semistable elliptic curves over rationals can be viewed as an instance of the Langlands reciprocity conjecture, since the main idea is to relate the Galois representations arising from elliptic curves to modular forms.
 Although Wiles' results have been substantially generalized, in many different directions, the full Langlands conjecture for $\text{GL}(2,\mathbb{Q})$ remains unproved.

 In 1998, Laurent Lafforgue proved Lafforgue's theorem verifying the global Langlands correspondence for the general linear group GL(n, K) for function fields K. This work continued earlier investigations by Drinfeld, who previously addressed the case of GL(2, K) in the 1980s.

 In 2018, Vincent Lafforgue established one half of the global Langlands correspondence (the direction from automorphic forms to Galois representations) for connected reductive groups over global function fields.

 Local Langlands conjectures

-Kutzko (1980) proved the local Langlands correspondence for the general linear group GL(2, K) over local fields.
+Philip Kutzko proved the local Langlands correspondence for the general linear group GL(2, K) over local fields.

-Laumon, Rapoport & Stuhler (1993) proved the local Langlands correspondence for the general linear group GL(n, K) for positive characteristic local fields K. Their proof uses a global argument, realizing smooth admissible representations of interest as the local components of automorphic representations of the group of units of a division algebra over a curve, then using the point-counting formula to study the properties of the global Galois representations associated to these representations.
+Gérard Laumon, Michael Rapoport, and Ulrich Stuhler proved the local Langlands correspondence for the general linear group GL(n, K) for positive characteristic local fields K. Their proof uses a global argument, realizing smooth admissible representations of interest as the local components of automorphic representations of the group of units of a division algebra over a curve, then using the point-counting formula to study the properties of the global Galois representations associated to these representations.

-Harris & Taylor (2001) proved the local Langlands conjectures for the general linear group GL(n, K) for characteristic 0 local fields K. Henniart (2000) gave another proof.
+Michael Harris and Richard Taylor proved the local Langlands conjectures for the general linear group GL(n, K) for characteristic 0 local fields K. Guy Henniart gave another proof.
 Both proofs use a global argument of a similar flavor to the one mentioned in the previous paragraph.
-Scholze (2013) gave another proof.
+Peter Scholze gave another proof.